 - Live music from local and guest bands

 All-you-can-taste chili tickets are $5; all-you-can-taste wine and beer tickets are $20 and include a commemorative glass.

 The Estes Park Winter Festival kicks off with the EarthFest celebration, planet, and star gazing at the Estes Park Memorial Observatory on Friday night and continues through Monday with lots of activities throughout:

 - Cowboy Poetry & Ghost Stories (with smores and refreshments)

 - Horse & Carriage Rides

 - Winter Trails Day in Rocky Mountain National Park

 Many events are held in Bond Park under a heated Big Top tent, while other celebrate the outdoors with family activities and snow games including a snowman building contest.

-Come experience everything the Estes Park Winter Festival has to offer.
-While you are here, come stay in our Estes Park vacation rentals and enjoy some Solitude after each day’s events.
+Come to experience everything the Estes Park Winter Festival has to offer.
+While you are here, come to stay in our Estes Park vacation rentals and enjoy some Solitude after each day’s events.